architect/arc.codes/src/shared/en/aws/reference-arc-audit.md

 # `npx audit`

-Displays all Lambda defined by `.arc` and their corosponding IAM Role Arns.
+Displays all Lambda defined by `.arc` and their corresponding IAM Role ARNs.

 ## `npx audit apply`